 Calendula oil is a natural oil extracted from marigold flowers (Calendula officinalis).
 It’s often used as a complementary or alternative treatment.

-Calendula oil may have antifungal, anti-inflammatory, and antibacterial properties that might make it useful in healing wounds, soothing eczema, and relieving diaper rash.
+Calendula oil has antifungal, anti-inflammatory, and antibacterial properties that might make it useful in healing wounds, soothing eczema, and relieving diaper rash.
 It’s also used as an antiseptic.

 Read on to find out more about the potential benefits of calendula oil for your skin and where to find calendula products.

 Calendula oil is made by infusing marigold flowers in a carrier oil.
 This oil can be used on its own or to make ointments, creams, or salves.
-Calendula is also processed into a tincture, tea, and capsules.
+Calendula can also be processed into a tincture, tea, and capsules.

 Calendula oil may be an alternative remedy to treat various skin conditions as well as improve the quality and appearance of the skin.
 Here are seven ways calendula oil may be used for the skin.

 Calendula oil might be an option for sun protection.
 A 2012 laboratory study found that calendula oil had SPF properties as a cream mixture.
 However, more evidence is needed to support calendula cream as a possible sunscreen.